jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 ```bash
 reboot
 ```
+Booting is hard, don't worry if this goes wrong the first <s>10</s> 30 times.

+You may need to enable EFI in your BIOS.
+It's up to the reader to figure that part out.
+(press some f keys on boot, f11 maybe?).
+Alternatively one could setup grub.
+Good luck with that.

-You can't read the rest of this post untill you've booted, go back if you haven't, you meshed up.
+You can't read the rest of this post untill you've booted, go back if you haven't, you messed up.

-# final steps
+# Final steps
 Once rebooted you may be stuck at the display manager.
 Use `Alt+f1` to switch to another tty and login as root, then use `passwd your-user-name` to set an inital password.